ffdiracex/wow/README.md

 - start_stop_acore.sh           - Start the server, or stop the server IF running. it will automatically determine.
 - update.sh          - Update AzerothCore and modules
 - sqldump.sh         - Backup or restore databases
+- status.sh          - Dump stats on the docker configuration and fingerprinting (ip address, hostname etc.)

 SERVER MANAGEMENT
 ```